pfsense/docs/source/vpn/ipsec/connecting-to-cisco-ios-devices-with-ipsec.rst

   crypto ipsec transform-set 3DES-SHA esp-3des esp-sha-hmac

-Now configure an access list that will match the local and remote subnets on the pfSense end.
+Now configure an access list that will match the local and remote subnets on the pfSense router.
 This is configured as *access-list 100*, which will be used in the next step.
 Remember this uses wildcard masks, so a /24 network (255.255.255.0 mask) is represented as *0.0.0.255*.